102

 107

-One of Danish pickers - a pretty young girl
+One of the Danish pickers - a pretty young girl

 Labegorce/Marquis d'Alesme

-I arrived directly from nearby Palmer during a very busy time of harvest and was welcomed by Delphine Dariol Kolasa, public relation manager.
-We did a tour of both properties and tasted 2009 vintage.
+I arrived directly from nearby Palmer during a hectic harvest time and was welcomed by Delphine Dariol Kolasa, public relation manager.
+We did a tour of both properties and tasted the 2009 vintage.

-Labegorce was bought by Hubert Perrodo in 1989 and neighbouring property of Labegorce Zédé in 2005, which resulted in reuniting the original Labegorce property.
-However, the wines of Labegorce and Labegorce Zédé were made separately until 2009 vintage, which is the first vintage made from entire property.
+Labegorce was bought by Hubert Perrodo in 1989, and the neighboring property of Labegorce Zédé in 2005, reuniting the original Labegorce property.
+However, the wines of Labegorce and Labegorce Zédé were made separately until the 2009 vintage, the first vintage made from the entire property.
 Labegorce is now around 55 ha planted with 30+ years old vines on average.

 The winemaker at Labegorce has been "inherited" from Labegorce Zédé.
-2009 Labegorce is 50% Cabernet Sauvignon, 38% Merlot, 8% Petit Verdot and 4% Cabernet Franc, yield per ha 44 hl and ageing in 50% new oak.
+2009 Labegorce is 50% Cabernet Sauvignon, 38% Merlot, 8% Petit Verdot, and 4% Cabernet Franc, yield per ha 44 hl and aging in 50% new oak.
 This 2009 is an immense success for the property, very true Margaux wine with grace and style.
-Labegorce is a wine to watch, believe me!
+Labegorce is a wine to watch!

-Same Hubert Perrodo bought neighbouring Marquis d'Alesme in 2006 but died tragically in December 2006, so his daughter has been responsible for Marquis d'Alesme and Labegorce since then.
+Same Hubert Perrodo bought neighboring Marquis d'Alesme in 2006 but died tragically in December 2006, so his daughter has been responsible for Marquis d'Alesme and Labegorce since then.

 Marquis d'Alesme is classified as 3rd growth, covering 15 ha with 40 years old vines on average.
-2009 is 61% Cabernet Sauvignon, 17% Cabernet Franc, 15% Merlot and 7% Petit Verdot, the yield of 44 hl/ha and ageing in 60% new barrels.
-This vintage is for sure the best one I've ever tasted from this property, and it promises a lot for coming vintages.
+2009 is 61% Cabernet Sauvignon, 17% Cabernet Franc, 15% Merlot, and 7% Petit Verdot, yielding 44 hl/ha and aging in 60% new barrels.
+This vintage is the best I've ever tasted from this property, and it promises a lot for coming vintages.
 Michel Rolland is now consulting Marquis d'Alesme, and according to Delphine Dariol Kolasa, they appointed him to get more from the grapes and improve vinification.

-She was very confident that 2010 vintage would be an even greater break-trough for both properties.
+She was confident the 2010 vintage would be an even greater break-trough for both properties.
 I've no reason to doubt it.

 108